A HISTORY OF

 Although faithful volunteers, such as Mrs. Robert Bowser, Deborah Dahlke Matan (now of Columbus, Ohio), Melody Humbert and many others, contributed to the music offerings as St. Luke’s, the elders decided to hire a person to coordinate the music program for our church.
 Claire Gau was chosen and began working May, 1994.

 When Pastor Schaedel accepted a call to Trinity in Salina in January 1996 and Pastor Gau resigned to move to Ohio with his family in March 1996, the Reverend Marvin Barz of St. Paul’s at Clark’s Creek served as vacancy pastor with the Reverend John Rath of Topeka assisting for Sunday services.
 The congregation hired Paul Mabrey as Parish Administrator in September 1997, a position he held until May 2008.

-Following the retirement of Pastor Jones in July 2010, the Reverend Jerry Radtke of Salina served as Interim Pastor from July 2010 until September 2011.
+Upon Rev. Dr. Joseph Jones’ retirement in July of 2010, the Reverend Jerry Radtke of Salina served as the Interim Pastor from July 2010 till September 2011.

-In July 2012, King Crawford was ordained and installed as the part-time pastor of two nearby parishes (Christ Lutheran in Manhattan and Zion Lutheran in Latimer).
-He was also contracted with St. Luke’s to run the Campus Ministry program.
+In July 2012, the Reverend King Crawford was ordained and installed as the part-time pastor of two nearby parishes (Christ Lutheran in Manhattan and Zion Lutheran in Latimer).
+He was also contracted with St. Luke’s to oversee the Campus Ministry program.

-Charity Olson was installed as the DCE in November 2012.
+Charity Olson was installed as the DCE in November of 2012.
 She married Jesse Smith on April 1, 2016, and changed her name to Charity Smith.
 Paul Mabrey once again joined the St. Luke’s staff in 2012 as the part-time bookkeeper.
 He later moved to Florida in 2017.
 Pamela Hatesohl took over for Paul Mabrey in 2017.
 The church hired a part time Social Media Director, Meghan Loverude, in 2016.
 The Preschool was converted to an Early Learning Center in early 2015 under the leadership of Marie Kelley, the Director, who joined the staff in July 2013.
 After her departure, Laurie Powell first became the Interim Director in 2016, and later became the Director in the fall of 2017.
-In October of 2017, Trail Life USA Troop 0057 and American Heritage Girls Troop 0057 were started at St. Luke’s.
+In October of 2017, Trail Life USA Troop KS-0057 and American Heritage Girls Troop KS-0057 were started at St. Luke’s.
 Cancer Companions also started in 2017.
 Upon Jean Olsen’s retirement in October of 2019, Sue Wells was hired as the Office Coordinator.